 - Q: What does the usage metrics UI look like for Vault 1.9?

-- Q: In versions prior to Vault 1.9, how do I compute changes to clients month to month from the UI?
+- Q: In older Vault versions including Vault 1.10, how do I compute changes to clients month to month from the UI?

 - Q: What if I selected an inaccurate billing period via the UI/API?

 - Q: What if I want to skip computation of clients for a period of time during the billing period?

 - Q: What are the known client count issues in the auditor tool as well as in the UI/API?